spreadwyvern/spreadwyvern.github.io/projects/sepsis/fluid therapy.md

 2. Oliguria: defined as the amount of UO is less than 0.5 ml/kg per hour.

 ## Model Architecture and Interpretability
-- The model of choice was based on gradient tree boosting algorithm.
-  - eXtreme Gradient Boosting (XGBoost)[4].
-- A tree based algorithm is superior in interpretability to other machine learning algorithms
-  - Provides information of which features are more decisive
-    - Assist doctors in better understanding of patients’ condition
-    - Provide more accurate treatment plan.
+A tree based algorithm is superior in interpretability to other machine learning algorithms, it provides information of which features are more decisive, this in turn can assist doctors in better understanding of patients’ condition and deciding a more accurate treatment plan.
+Hense, our model of choice is based on gradient tree boosting algorithm - eXtreme Gradient Boosting (XGBoost)[4].
 - Advantages of XGBoost
   - Copes better with sparsity of data.
   - Surpasses traditional tree-based models by introducing regularization to avoid overfitting
   - Utilizing gradient boosting to ensemble multiple tree models for better performance and also mitigates biases

 ## Model Training and Features Selection
-- We trained XGBoost model using different features sets.
+We trained XGBoost model using different features sets.
  - Fc and Fp
  - Fc alone
-- The importance of each features were ranked.
+The importance of each features were ranked.
 Top ranked features were selected into different subsets ranging from top 15, 10, to 5 features.
 Individual models were trained on these subsets respectively.

 ## Result
-- Regarding the attributes for training the models, adding the features of precedent event (Fp) slightly improved the performance of models.
-- The more attributes used, the more accurate the models could be.
-  - Models only using the top 5 ranked features could still reach an optimal performance with AUC of 0.84 and 0.86 respectively.
+Regarding the attributes for training the models, adding the features of precedent event (Fp) slightly improved the performance of models.
+The more attributes used, the more accurate the models could be.
+Yet models using only the top 5 ranked features could still reach an optimal performance with AUC of 0.84 and 0.86 respectively.

 ![uo result](/assets/images/sepsis/result_uo.png)